Susilo Bambang Yudhoyono: Megawati presidency

 Yudhoyono was appointed to his old position of coordinating minister of political and security affairs in Megawati's new cabinet.
-After the October 2002 Bali bombing, he oversaw the hunt for and arrest of those responsible, and gained a reputation both in Indonesia and abroad as one of the few Indonesian politicians serious about the War on Terrorism.
-His speech during the one-year anniversary of the Bali bombing (in which many Australians were killed) was praised by the Australian media and public.
+After the Bali bombings in October 2002, he oversaw the hunt for and arrest of those responsible, and gained a reputation both in Indonesia and abroad as one of the few Indonesian politicians who was serious about the War on Terrorism.
+His speech during the one-year anniversary of the Bali bombings (in which many Australians were killed) was praised by the Australian media and public.
 Yudhoyono also dealt with the Free Aceh Movement (GAM), a separatist movement wanting to separate the Province of Aceh from Indonesia.
-On his advice, Megawati declared martial law in Aceh on 19 May 2003.
-This martial law was then extended in November 2003.
+On his advice, Megawati declared martial law in Aceh on 19 May 2003, which was then extended in November.

-The Democratic Party
+Democratic Party

 Yudhoyono's supporters saw Yudhoyono's participation in the vice-presidential election as a sign of his popularity and recognised Yudhoyono's potential as a possible leader for Indonesia.
 One of these supporters, Vence Rumangkang approached Yudhoyono with the idea of forming a political party to help shore up support for the 2004 presidential elections.
 Yudhoyono approved of the idea and after going through the basic concepts, left Rumangkang in charge of forming the Party.

-From 12–19 August 2001, Rumangkang began holding a series of meetings to discuss the formation of the party while holding consultations with Yudhoyono.
+From 12 to 19 August 2001, Rumangkang began holding a series of meetings to discuss the formation of the party while holding consultations with Yudhoyono.
 Yudhoyono personally led the meetings on 19 and 20 August 2001, and the basic outline of the Democratic Party was finalised.

-On 9 September 2001, the formation of the party was officially declared and on 10 September it was registered at the Ministry of Justice and Human Rights.
+On 9 September 2001, the formation of the party was officially declared, and it was registered at the Ministry of Justice and Human Rights on 10 September.

 The organizers behind Democratic Party's formation went to extreme lengths to make sure that PD was Yudhoyono's personal political party.
-The declaration of its formation was 9 September 2001, which was Yudhoyono's birthday and to start off with, the Party had 99 members.
+The declaration of its formation was 9 September 2001, which was Yudhoyono's birthday, and the Party originally had 99 members.